axbazin/panmodule-supplementary/README.md

 ## _Klebsiella pneumoniae_ 1084

-Analysis of klebsiella pneumoniae 1084 with panModule was compared to [this study]( https://doi.org/10.1371/journal.pone.0096292).
+Analysis of _Klebsiella pneumoniae_ 1084 with panModule was compared to [this study]( https://doi.org/10.1371/journal.pone.0096292).

 the directory includes:
-- Klebsiella_modules.tsv, a file listing the klebsiella modules with a generic functional annotation and their positions on the genome.
+- Klebsiella_modules.tsv, a file listing the Klebsiella modules with a generic functional annotation and their positions on the genome.